-A Total number of 53 students provided feedback for the session 2017-18.
+T.S.
+Negi Govt.
+College Reckong Peo, District Kinnaur HP(172107) Session 2019-20 Students Satisfaction Survey A Total number of 65 students provided feedback for the session 2019-20.
 Total students agreed that they were guided by the teachers while choosing programme and career option.
-43 students were satisfied by the study material by the subject teachers and their method of teaching was excellent.
+25 students were satisfied by the study material by the subject teachers and their method of teaching was excellent.
 While students looked satisfied with the study material and teaching method so they described the same 'very good.
-39 students were satisfied (termed excellent) by the additional study material provided by the subject teachers.
-36 students opined that the teachers covered the course content, syllabus in time 23 students described that the remedial ,special, tutorial classes taken by teachers were excellent an interesting.52 students were satisfied with modern tools of teaching and learning like internet facility, smart class Rooms, Computer and library.
-39 students described that the manners of Mid-Semester Examinations, House Examinations Seminars and assignments was excellent.
-42 students agreed that they were provided enough opportunities to participate in Co-Curriculum activities of the college.
-32 students opined that lecture method and discussion appeal them the most, while 14 students were of the opinion that power point presentation and demonstration appeal them the most, majority of the parents (18) were satisfied with the teaching learning the environment of the college besides co-curricular cultural, sports and societal activities organize by the college.
-16 parents opined that infrastructural facilities must be improved and developed in the institution.
-11 members of alumni association also opined that better infrastructure and PG Courses in some subjects are required.
-14 teachers were satisfied with the work and leadership skills of the head of institution.
-They also opined that the head must make best efforts to lead the institution to higher level of learning and infrastructural development with the assistance of teachers, CSCA, PTA, Alumni association, local public representative and with State Govt.
+60 students were satisfied (termed excellent) by the additional study material provided by the subject teachers.
+60 students opined that the teachers covered the course content, syllabus in time.
+65 Students described that the remedial, special, tutorial classes taken by teachers were excellent an interesting.
+60 students were satisfied with modern tools of teaching and learning like internet facility, smart class Rooms, Computer and library.
+45 students described that the manners of Mid-Semester Examinations, House Examinations Seminars and assignments was excellent.
+45 students agreed that they were provided enough opportunities to participate in Co-Curriculum activities of the college.
+45 students opined that lecture method and discussion appeal them the most, while 15 students were of the opinion that power point presentation and demonstration appeal them the most.majority of the parents 10 were satisfied with the teaching learning the environment of the college besides co-curricular cultural, sports and societal activities organize by the college.
+18 parents opined that infrastructural facilities must be improved and developed in the institution.
+13 members of alumni association also opined that better infrastructure and PG Courses in some subjects are required.
+16 teachers were satisfied with the work and leadership skills of the head of institution.
+They also opined that the head must make best efforts to lead the institution to higher level of learning and infrastructural development with the assistance of teachers, CSCA, PTA, Alumni association, local public representative and with state govt.